Vacant & Abandoned Property Ordinance

-- Building has been declared uninhabitable
+- The building has been declared uninhabitable

 - Lack of exterior maintenance per Housing Maintenance Code standards